dustinpfister/blog_posts/_posts/threejs-directional-light.md

 layout: post
 categories: three.js
 id: 472
-updated: 2021-04-23 13:37:59
+updated: 2021-04-23 13:41:55
-version: 1.11
+version: 1.12
 ---

 In [three js](https://threejs.org/) there is an option to use [directional light](https://threejs.org/docs/#api/en/lights/DirectionalLight) which is one of several types of light to choose from.
 Other options that I find myself using the most thus far include point lights, and ambient light.

 A directional light is like ambient light in the sense that it is a good way to go about simulating day light, but it is not the same thing as the light is coming from a certain direction to a certain target location, rather than just a base light intensity for all materials in a scene as is the case with ambient light.
 A directional light is also like a spot light in the sense that it is coming from a certain location to a certain target location, but not in a cone like manner.

 <!-- more -->

+## 1 - What to know first

+The subject of light is a little involves with three.js, but should not be to hard to do for most javaScript developers that have some experience.
+On top of adding a light source to a scene of course you need to know how to even get that far first when it comes to the very basics of getting started with three.js.
+Beyond knowing how to add a light source it is also required to know that not all materials will respond to light such as the basic and normal materials.
+When I work with light I often go with the standard material, but there are some additional options when it comes to materials.

 ## 1 - Directional Light threejs example